 Identity: Natural Tourmaline

-Colour: This African tourmaline is brownish orange in colour in all forms of light.
+Colour: This African tourmaline is brown in colour in all forms of light.

-Cut: This brownish orange African tourmaline has an oval shape with modified flower cut pavilion facets.
+Cut: This brown African tourmaline has a rectangular shape with modified step pavilion facets.

 What are the 4Cs: Gemological Institute of America – The 4Cs